Frequently Asked Questions

 What’s the Reading Order of the Sartorias-deles books?

-My general blog is here and the one specifically about my books and writing (though people often talk about other books, art, music, writing, and everything else) is here.
+I post most often at Dreamwidth.
+There was a once mildly lively blog specifically about my books and writing (though people often talk about other books, art, music, writing, and everything else) is here.
 I also post to Bookview Cafe’s blog now and then.
-I’m sherwood_smith at Twitter, and though early on I started a Facebook page, I stopped posting there when I found out how deeply they delve into your private information in order to sell behind your back.
+I’m sherwood_smith at Twitter, and though early on I started a Facebook page, I stopped posting there when I found out how deeply they delve into your private information in order to sell it behind your back.
 I never post at it or look at it.
 You can write to me at sherwood-at-sherwoodsmith-dot-net.

 Are there any more stories about Mel and Vidanric?